-Here are 10 elements to have in place to help you make sales at a craft fair.
+Here are 10 elements to have in place to help introverts (or anyone) make sales at a craft fair.

 There’s something about trying to fit too many different products and ideas on a craft fair table that instantly lowers the value of them and turns shoppers away.
 When they have to search for purpose or understanding, they’re less likely to stick around long enough to pick something out.

 A table full of candles, purses, scarves, keychains, and blankets doesn’t make a shopper go wow!
 I can find everything at this table!
 I’m going to buy a ton of stuff.
 It makes them question if the vendor actually has all the skills needed to make the items or if that blanket is going to unravel once they get it home.

-It also makes their decision to purchase harder.
+It also makes the shopper’s decision to purchase harder.

 Quick!
 Chicken or beef for dinner tonight?
 Easy decision right?
 Now what if 10 more options were thrown into the mix, you had to think about the different ingredients to buy, how long it will take to make and the instructions.
 After a long day of work, if dinner requires more than a chicken or beef type of decision, I’ll skip the dinner options altogether and go for a bowl of cereal.